PhoenixPan/JavaCookBook/PraticalQuestions.md

   PriorityQueue<E> maxHeap = new PriorityQueue(size, Collections.reverseOrder()) // Can only reverse the natural order
   ```

 2. Object implements comparator interface (compare).
 Dfine the order of objects using user-identified rules.
-Can be used to modify the comparison of some Java-defined class.
+Be used to modify the comparison of some Java-defined class as a makeup for comparable.

   ```
   PriorityQueue<E> minHeap = new PriorityQueue(size, new Comparator<E>())